Pulling the Wrong Levers

 But we have to ask the hard question: Is that short-term savings worth the long-term risk?

-The Hidden Corners: What Gets Cut?
+The Hidden Corners: What Actually Gets Cut?

 When you see a quote that is drastically cheaper than the others, it is usually because vital layers of protection—specific endorsements—have been stripped away.
+Here are 6 specific "corners" that are often cut to lower a price.

 1. Water Backup & Sump Overflow

-The Cut: This is frequently removed or lowered to a minimum limit (e.g., $5,000) to shave off premium.
-The Reality: This is not the same as flood insurance.
-It covers you if water backs up into your home through sewers or drains, or if your sump pump fails.
-The Risk: A finished basement with carpet, drywall, and furniture can easily suffer $20,000+ in damages from a sewage backup.
-If your limit is set to $5,000 (or $0) because the agent wanted to lower your quote, you are writing the check for the difference.
+• The Risk: A finished basement with carpet, drywall, and furniture can easily suffer $20,000+ in damages from a sewage backup.
+If your limit is set to $5,000, you are writing the check for the difference.

 2. Service Line Coverage